-The Group manages its capital structure and maintains capital based on its strategic business plans taking into account anticipated economic conditions and the risk characteristics of its activities.
+The Group manages its capital structure and maintains capital based on its strategic business plans considering anticipated economic conditions and the risk characteristics of its activities.
 The objective is to maintain a strong capital base to support the risks inherent in the Group's businesses and markets, meeting both local and consolidated regulatory capital requirements at all times.